YXWU2014/IronOxide_TC/README.md

 We conducted computational thermodynamic analyses using the CALPHAD (Calculation of Phase Diagrams) approach to study the phase equilibria involving iron, various iron oxide polymorphs, and gases for the PVD (Physical Vapor Deposition) synthesis.
 Our study comprises two types of Gibbs energy evaluations:

 1. **Full Equilibrium Calculations**: These map out stable phases as functions of both temperature and oxygen activity.
-2. **Nucleation Driving Force**: This represents the energetic shift in the system when an infinitesimal amount of solid phase (either iron or an iron oxide) is deposited from a supersaturated gas phase.
+2. **Instantaneous Driving Force**: This represents the energetic shift in the system when an infinitesimal amount of solid phase (either iron or an iron oxide) is deposited from a supersaturated gas phase.
 This was also examined as a function of temperature and oxygen activity.

 We referenced the oxygen activity to that in the gas phase at each specified temperature, under standard atmospheric conditions.
 The PVD experiments are assumed to have been conducted at a constant level of oxygen activity, with the atmospheric conditions being a mixture of argon and oxygen.